 Federal law permits states to charge members a copayment for certain covered services.
 Providers are required to request copayments from members.
-Providers may not deny services to a Wisconsin Medicaid or BadgerCare Plus Standard Plan member who fails to make a copayment; however, providers may deny services to a BadgerCare Plus Benchmark Plan, BadgerCare Plus Core Plan, or aBadgeCare Plus Core Plan member who fails to make a copayment.
+Providers may not deny services to a Wisconsin Medicaid or BadgerCare Plus Standard Plan member who fails to make a copayment; however, providers may deny services to a BadgerCare Plus Benchmark Plan member or BadgerCare Plus Core Plan member who fails to make a copayment.